Gian Luigi Bonelli

 Giovanni Luigi Bonelli (22 December 1908 – 12 January 2001) was an Italian comic book author and publisher, best remembered as the co-creator of Tex Willer in 1948, together with artist Aurelio Galleppini.

 Career

 Bonelli was born in Milan.
 He founded Casa Audace Editrice, later to be known as Sergio Bonelli Editore, in 1940.

-In 1948 he created Occhio Cupo and Tex Willer (both drawn by Galleppini).
-Tex Willer is among the most popular characters of Italian comics, with translations to numerous languages all around the world.
+In 1948, he created Occhio Cupo and Tex Willer (both drawn by Galleppini).
+Tex Willer is among the most popular characters of Italian comics, with translations into numerous languages all around the world.